It is Time to Take Charge of Your Health!

 The annual wellness exam helps in drawing a picture of how healthy you are and creating directions for future care.

 Is an Annual Wellness Exam the Same as an Annual Physical Exam?

-An annual physical exam is a more extensive exam than the annual wellness exam.
-The annual wellness exam includes only the health assessment, which means it does not involve routine measurements where the doctor physically examines you.
+An annual physical exam is more extensive than a wellness exam.
+The annual wellness exam includes only the health assessment.
+It does not involve routine measurements where the doctor physically examines you.

 In addition to the aforementioned services that are included in the wellness exam, the physical exam also includes services such as a check of your reflexes, a head and neck exam, neurological exam, abdominal exam, lung exam, and a vital signs check.

 Before your appointment, you will be asked to answer a questionnaire about your health, called Health Risk Assessment.
 The questionnaire should not take you more than 20 minutes to complete.
 The answers will provide your doctor with important information that will be discussed during your annual wellness exam.
 At this phase, the doctor will also collect information about psychosocial risks, behavioral risks, self-assessment of health, demographics, and activities of daily living like walking, bathing, and medication management.